MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

-# Exercise 2 - Implement Retention Labels
+# Lab 3 Exercise 2 - Implement Retention Labels

 In this exercise, you will assume the role of Joni Sherman, a System Administrator for Contoso Ltd. Your organization is based in Sudbury England and has legal obligations to retain finance documents.